 How do wedgelocks work?

-As shown in the figure below left, a standard wedgelock has a series of trapezoidal-shaped wedges, with an internal screw.
+As shown in the photo on the right and Figure 1 below, a standard wedgelock has a series of trapezoidal-shaped wedges, with an internal screw.
 As the screw is tightened, the wedges are forced up and down, exerting pressure to clamp the card into the chassis.

 How does an ICE-Lok™ wedgelock lower thermal resistance?

-As shown in the figure above right and described in the video below, the ICE-Lok™ improves performance by increasing the surface area for heat transfer and maximizing contact pressure.
+As shown in the photo to the right and described in the video below, the ICE-Lok™ improves performance by increasing the surface area for heat transfer and maximizing contact pressure.
 The wedges are cut at a bias, so that the wedge can expand in two directions, allowing the ICE-Lok™ to contact all four sides of the thermal interface.
-An integral bracket also reduces the thermal resistance.
+An integral bracket also reduces thermal resistance.

 Since the ICE-Lok™ expands in two directions, do I need to be concerned with deforming the chassis or card?

 What tests were used to qualify the ICE-Lok™ wedgelock?

 The qualification tests included both thermal and mechanical tests.